-Some forty five minutes after leaving the surface, you will enter an older, higher, and more collapsed area of cave.
-This section of the route appears to be complex both on the survey and on the ground, but in reality there are no real problem in finding your way through.
+Some forty-five minutes after leaving the surface, you will enter an older, higher, and more collapsed area of cave.
+This section of the route appears to be complex both on the survey and on the ground, but in reality there are no real problems in finding your way through.
 In essence, the stream follows a lower, more confined route, whilst a series of meandering high-level oxbows provide convenient bypasses.
 The secret is to follow your nose through the oxbows.
 It really isn't possible to go wrong for more than a few seconds when going in this direction.

 You've now cracked the major navigation problems.
 Follow the passage for a few metres until it passes under some large chockstones to where it begins to choke straight ahead.
 Continue to the end, and then turn round, and you'll be able to step up the chockstones into the high level continuation of the rift.
 After a few metres this opens out dramatically into the superbly atmospheric Nagasaki Cavern - a 100 m long, 15 m high passage which has a timeless quality that inspires a feeling of awe.
 Behind you is a huge boulder perched in the roof, seemingly supported by nothing - "The Rock of Ages"

 The main stream is soon encountered again, and is followed along Thackeray's passage until a boulder run-in is encountered on the right.
 This is Holbeck Junction, and is where the Pool Sink inlets join the main drain from the left.
-If you are exiting through Spiral Staircase Passage, follow a rift passsage on the left which leads after a couple of minutes into the bottom of the Pool Sink passages.
+If you are exiting through Spiral Staircase Passage, follow a rift passage on the left which leads after a couple of minutes into the bottom of the Pool Sink passages.
 Otherwise, climb up the short slope to the right, and follow the main passage.
 It isn't possible to follow the floor all the way to Stop Pot, and it is soon necessary to proceed at a higher level.
 However, do try to keep as low as possible depending on water levels, and don't be tempted into the boulder choke above.
 The lower area is reasonably stable, but the upper area is dangerous, as freshly scarred blocks testify.

 Stop Pot is reached within a couple of hours of entering the system, and an exit can be made through Wretched Rabbit or County Pot according to taste, and on whether you have pre-rigged the short pitch in Country.